What is Microservices?

 • Most of the microservices support internal API and are not visible to external agents.
 Suppose anyone tries to break the API (which is a framework through which developers can interact with web applications).
 In that case, they can only get limited access to HTTP.

 • Domain boundaries are secured through role-based authentication.
-The security starts from database tier to Application API with precise role functions of who can access, deploy and scale.
+The security starts from the database tier to Application API with precise role functions of who can access, deploy and scale.

 • Ensuring standard protocol for accessing control in the API architecture such as tokens, certificates, and networks using open-source cloud platforms like cloud foundry and Kubernetes.

 • The erstwhile secure socket layer (SSL) with its new version TLS (transport layer security) are cryptogenic protocols that allow communications security over computer networks.
 API gateway keys allow access to application developers to get access to API.
-Similarly, IP whitelisting is another security feature which allows only trusted user to access or create a list of the trusted IP address.
+Similarly, IP whitelisting is another security feature that allows only trusted users to access or create a list of the trusted IP address.
 API gateways are a commonly used solution in microservice security.

 • A regular security scan helps to plug a leak.
 Also, when designing with developers and architects, one must think about security at the outset.
 A single point entry with an API gateway and security platforms in place is the best option.

 • Apart from application security, API security is equally important.
 Here ID becomes critical, and the need to integrate different layers such as onboarding and authorizing access becomes essential.

 • APIs govern Microservices architecture.
 Developers use them as contracts on what microservices can do and what they cannot.
 Therefore, it is easier for central IT to manage and govern microservices as their SLA (Service level agreement) is managed through API gateways.
 As API gateways act as a proxy for microservices, they ensure the right balance between IT governance and domain flexibility.